-The former chief executive and chairman of Anglo Irish Bank has appeared in court in Dublin charged in connection with financial irregularities at the bank.
+Former Anglo Irish Bank Chief Executive and Chairman Seán FitzPatrick has appeared in court in Dublin charged in connection with alleged financial irregularities at the bank.

 Mr FitzPatrick was charged with 16 offences under Section 60 of the Companies Act.

 He is accused of permitting Anglo Irish Bank to give financial assistance to Patricia Quinn, her five children and ten senior clients of the bank, who became known as the 'Maple Ten', to enable them to buy shares in the bank.

 He was granted bail to appear in court again on 8 October for service of the book of evidence.

 Mr FitzPatrick was arrested by arrangement at 5.37am this morning after getting off a plane at Dublin Airport.

 The 64-year-old was then taken to the Bridewell Garda Station where he was charged with the 16 offences at 8.08am.

 Mr FitzPatrick did not speak during a brief hearing at the Dublin District Court this morning.

 Detective Sergeant Brian Mahon of the Garda Bureau of Fraud Investigation, on secondment to the Office of the Director of Corporate Enforcement, told the court that when he arrested Mr FitzPatrick he cautioned him and asked him if he understood.
 Mr FitzPatrick replied "I do".

 The detective told the court that Mr FitzPatrick replied “no comment” to each of the 16 charges.